sonicoder86/angular2-aot-webpack/readme.md

 > If you prefer the Webpack plugin provided by the Angular CLI, it can be found in a [separate repository](https://github.com/blacksonic/angular2-aot-cli-webpack-plugin).

-> Example for version 4 of Angular can be found in a [separate branch](https://github.com/blacksonic/angular2-aot-webpack/tree/v4) until it gets stable

 The application consists of
 a module (```src/app/modules/main.module.ts```)